Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Brain Model ft. Pipecleaner Neurons.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Keep wire snips hidden during demonstrating - they're only used to prepare pipe cleaners beforehand so don't need to be out.
+Do not put your finger in the wire snips.

 In case of injury, call a first aider.